koziarskilab/SCENT/README.md

 SCENT is a follow-up of RGFN paper [[arxiv]](https://arxiv.org/abs/2406.08506) extending RGFN with the following components:
 - **Recursive Cost Guidance** for the backward policy, which utilizes a machine learning model to approximate the recursive cost of backward transitions.
-From this, we derive two targeted strategies: **Synthesis Cost Guidance**, which reduces synthesis cost and improves diversity in large building block settings; and **Decomposability Guidance**, which enforces the validity of backward transitions by discouraging transitions through indecomposable molecules.
+From this, we derive two targeted strategies:
+  - **Synthesis Cost Guidance**, which reduces synthesis cost and improves diversity in large building block settings; and
+  - **Decomposability Guidance**, which enforces the validity of backward transitions by discouraging transitions through indecomposable molecules.
 - **Exploitation Penalty**, a simple yet effective regularizer that promotes exploration by penalizing repeated state-action pairs.
 - **Dynamic Library** mechanism that augments the initial set of building blocks with high-reward intermediates discovered during optimization.
 This mechanism enables full-tree synthesis and increases mode coverage in both low- and high-resource scenarios.

-SCENT finds much more high-rewarded modes than RGFN, while being drastically faster (**Decomposability Guidance** replaces expensive recursive decomposability checks).
+SCENT finds much more high-rewarded modes than RGFN, while being drastically faster (since **Decomposability Guidance** replaces expensive recursive decomposability checks).

 ![Graphical abstract](graphical_abstract.png)